rushimok73/AWS-SAA-C03-Notes/README.md

 but they would be separate aliases, and in each region it would be pointing potentially at a different CMK.

+** Multi Region Keys **
+ It allows you to use the same encryption keys across multiple regions, which simplifies the process of encrypting and decrypting data as it is transferred between regions.

 #### 1.4.6.4.
 Key Policy (resource policy)

 - Every CMK has one.